loveencounterflow/intersock/README.md

     * `'error'`: *Error*.
 Ex.: `{ cmid: 234, type: 'error', key: 'division-by-zero', value: { lnr: 24, ...,
       }, }`

+    * An error message from either side should be acknowledged with an `ack` message.
+This is mainly so that behavior remains consistent with `fyi` (i.e. all messages will be acknowledged or replied to by either side).

 * **`key`** (`text`): The application-dependent *key*.

   * **In case of `type: 'error'`**, the key should spell out the application-dependent type name of the